Music, BA

 Admission

 Students who wish to major in Music must successfully audition for members of the faculty.
-Information about music auditions is available from the office of the Department of Visual and Performing Arts and on the Department’s webpage.
+Information about music auditions is available from the office of the Department of Film, Communication, and Performing Arts and on the Department’s webpage.
 In addition, students must pass a Sophomore Barrier before enrolling in certain 3000- or 4000-level music courses.

 Program Requirements